Croakers: Family Sciaenidae

 Identification: A very deep-bodied croaker that is recognized by the black edge on the upper opercle (gill cover) and the dark black-purple coloration.
 They usually have a pale bar at midbody.
 However, adults seem able to change color patterns dependent upon the environment.
 In open water, over sandy bottoms, they may be somewhat tan in color while over rippled sand they can assume a striped pattern.
 Large adults, black in color, move into dark caves, crevices and grottos where they can be almost invisible.
 Juveniles may be yellow-white with several black horizontal bands on the upper portion of the body (and closely resemble juvenile sargo and salema).
 They have a blunt snout and the upper jaw projects over the lower jaw.

-Size: Up to 16 inches although most caught off piers are less than 12 inches long.
+Size: Up to 17.7 inches although most caught from piers are less than 12 inches long.
 A 14-inch fish weighed 1 pound 9 ounces, and was 20 to 21 years old.

 Habitat: Young like shallow-water areas with sandy bottoms, and are found along the open coast and in bays; adults are found in both sandy and rocky areas.
-Ranges down to 150 feet but generally found from 10 to 50 feet.
+Recorded down to a depth of 328 feet but generally found in waters from 10 to 50 feet deep.
 Feeds primarily on rock dwelling crabs such as lumpy crabs, young masking crabs (spider crabs), and red-rock shrimp.

 Piers: Black croaker are found at most southern California piers but are rarely caught; they are very shy and hide in caves and crevices most of the day.
 By the time they come out at night to move around and feed, there are less anglers around to catch them.
 Best bets: Embarcadero Marina Park Pier, Shelter Island Pier, Oceanside Harbor Pier, San Clemente Pier, Seal Beach Pier, Belmont Veterans Memorial Pier, Hermosa Beach Pier, and the Santa Monica Pier.